 - CT scan

 Surgery may be done.
-The type of surgery and when you need it depends on your symptoms and the size and type of aneurysm.
+The type of surgery that is done and when you need it depend on your symptoms and the size and type of aneurysm.

 Do not smoke.
-If you do, quitting will lower your risk of an aneurysm.
+If you do smoke, quitting will lower your risk of an aneurysm.

 Hauser SC.
 Vascular diseases of the gastrointestinal tract.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 145.